-After cylinder(s), equipment, piping and hose assembly, the entire system (including hose) shall be tested and proven free of leaks.
+After assembly of cylinder(s) and outdoor equipment, piping and hose assembly, entire system (including hose) shall be tested and proven free of leaks.
 Test for leaks at the cylinder service valve connection after every cylinder change out.
 Use non-corrosive leak detection fluid.
 Do not use matches.
-Follow NFPA 54 regulations for Pressure and Leak Check requirements on systems other than Construction Site or Trade uses if applicable.
+Follow NFPA 54 regulations for Pressure and Leak Check requirements on systems other than Construction Site or Trade uses.